Ways to Intervene

 Record important details of the incident, such as the date, time, and location, as well as what happened.
 Ask the person who experienced the harm what they would like you to do with the documentation.
 Always ask the person experiencing harm if they want you to record instances or take notes.
 Posting any material online or using the information without their consent can be dangerous to the person experiencing harm and should never be done.

-Delay is when the situation is not an emergency, and you can wait to intervene.
+Delay is when you can wait to intervene.
 Or as we like to say, someone who is Soaking Up the Sun and will help once it feels safer or they have a private moment to check-in with the person.